Osteitis fibrosa is a complication of hyperparathyroidism, a condition in which certain bones become abnormally weak and deformed.

 Call your health care provider if you have bone pain, tenderness, or symptoms of hyperparathyroidism.

-Today, routine blood tests done during a medical check-up or for another health problem usually detect high calcium levels before severe damage is done.
+Routine blood tests done during a medical checkup or for another health problem usually detect a high calcium level before severe damage is done.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.